-The beautiful wildflower meadow of Keltneyburn attracts a kaleidoscope of butterflies, including common blue and small pearl-bordered fritillary.
+The beautiful wildflower meadow of Keltneyburn attracts a kaleidoscope of butterflies including common blue, and the day-flying chimney sweeper moth is often seen on the reserve.
 Many plants flourish in the meadow but the reserve is particularly notable for eight species of orchid, including fragrant orchid.

 Dragonflies and damselflies can also be seen darting across the pond during the summer.

 Keltneyburn is part of the Heart of Scotland Forest Partnership.